Content Strategy

 Choosing Your B2B Content Channels

-The highest-ROI B2B content channel for most companies.
+The highest-ROI B2B content channel for most companies over a multi-year horizon.
 Blog posts compound over time.
 A post written today brings traffic for years.
+A post written three years ago and updated regularly can generate leads indefinitely.

 When to prioritize SEO: Your target audience searches Google for solutions.
-Your industry has searchable keywords with decent volume.
-You're willing to invest 6+ months before seeing significant results.
+Your industry has searchable keywords with meaningful volume.
+You are willing to invest six or more months before seeing significant results.

 How to do it: Target long-tail keywords with clear buyer intent.
-Write comprehensive guides (1,000-2,000 words).
-Update posts quarterly.
-Build internal links between related posts.
+Write comprehensive guides in the 1,500-to-2,500-word range.
+Update posts every quarter to maintain freshness signals.
+Build internal links between related posts to strengthen topical authority.
+One strong SEO article per week compounds into a formidable content asset within twelve months.

 LinkedIn

 The best B2B social platform by a wide margin.
-LinkedIn reaches decision-makers directly and the organic reach is still generous compared to other platforms.
+LinkedIn reaches decision-makers directly, and organic reach remains generous compared to other social platforms, particularly for personal profiles.

-When to prioritize LinkedIn: Your buyers are professionals active on LinkedIn.
+When to prioritize LinkedIn: Your buyers are professionals active on the platform.
 Your team includes people willing to post consistently.
-You sell to other businesses.
+You sell to other businesses where relationship and trust matter.

 Email

 The channel you own.
-Email lists aren't subject to algorithm changes or platform risk.
-Every B2B company should build an email list from day one.
+Email lists are not subject to algorithm changes or platform risk.
+Every B2B company should build an email list from day one, even before the product is complete.

-When to prioritize email: You have a way to capture emails (lead magnets, newsletter signups, free tools).
-You have enough content to send valuable emails consistently.
+When to prioritize email: You have a mechanism to capture emails, whether through lead magnets, newsletter signups, or free tools.
+You have enough content to send valuable emails on a consistent schedule.

-How to do it: Send a weekly or biweekly newsletter with original insights.
-Don't pitch in every email.
-Follow the 80/20 rule: 80% value, 20% promotion.
+How to do it: Send a weekly or biweekly newsletter with original insights or curated analysis your audience would not find elsewhere.
+Do not pitch in every email.
+The 80/20 rule applies: 80% value, 20% promotion.
+A nurture sequence of eight to twelve emails after a free resource download is a reliable middle-of-funnel asset.

 Building Your B2B Content Calendar

-A content calendar prevents the "what should I post today?" panic and keeps your B2B content strategy on track.
+A content calendar prevents the "what should I post today?" panic and keeps your B2B content strategy on track without requiring daily decisions.

 Monthly planning process:

-1. Keyword research — Identify 4-8 target keywords for the month
+1. Keyword research: Identify four to eight target keywords for the month across your pillar topics

-3. Assign formats — Blog post, LinkedIn post series, email, video
+3. Assign formats: Blog post, LinkedIn post series, email, short video

-5. Review and adjust — At month-end, look at what performed and plan accordingly
+5. Review and adjust: At month-end, look at what performed and plan the next month accordingly

-Don't over-plan.
-A simple spreadsheet with titles, target keywords, publish dates, and owners is enough.
-The best B2B content strategy is the one you execute consistently.
+Keep the calendar simple.
+A spreadsheet with columns for title, target keyword, funnel stage, publish date, and assigned owner is enough.
+The best B2B content strategy is the one you execute consistently, not the one with the most sophisticated planning system.

 Measuring B2B Content Performance